-I am not sure why one person fears failure or even success while another does not, but it would suggest that confidence of their own abilities most be an important element.
+I am not sure why one person fears failure or even success while another does not.
+It would suggest that confidence of their own abilities most be an important element.
 However, I also see our personal and business life structures playing an important role .

-This is an important stage in anybody’s life when the fear of failure preludes the decision whether one should commit to something important or just not both in the first place.
+This is an important stage in anybody’s life when the fear of failure preludes the decision whether one should commit to something important or just not bother in the first place.

 We have all done it with little things such as not going to the gym, because we may believe we are too fat or we will never lose weight anyway.
 The fear of failing can stop us in our tracks.
 So, is it really the fear of failure or the fear of change and the fear of walking towards an unknown future that is holding us back?

-This is the point when opportunities pass us by!
+This is the point when opportunities passes us by!